Ozone Therapy for PTSD: Theory, Evidence, and How It Compares to HBOT

 Full disclosure.

 No clinical trials have tested ozone therapy specifically for PTSD.
-The theoretical basis relies on ozone’s anti-inflammatory and neuromodulatory properties, but the evidence trail ends at animal studies and extrapolation from other conditions.
-By contrast, HBOT has an actual RCT in PTSD: a 2022 trial of military veterans showed 60 sessions produced significant symptom improvement versus sham, with a large effect size.
+The rationale relies on ozone’s anti-inflammatory and neuromodulatory activity, but the evidence trail ends at general mechanism studies and extrapolation from other conditions.
+By contrast, HBOT has an actual randomized trial in treatment-resistant PTSD: 60 sessions produced significant symptom improvement versus sham, with a large effect size of 1.64 that persisted at two years (Doenyas-Barak et al., 2022).

 • Amygdala.
 Hyperactive in PTSD, driving exaggerated fear responses and hypervigilance.

 • Prefrontal cortex.
-Underactive, impairing the ability to regulate emotional responses and distinguish past threats from present safety.
+Underactive, impairing the ability to regulate emotion and separate past threats from present safety.

 • Hippocampus.
-Reduced volume, affecting memory processing and the ability to contextualize traumatic memories as past events rather than ongoing threats.4
+Reduced volume, affecting memory processing and the ability to file traumatic memories as past rather than ongoing.

-Neuroinflammation plays a role in these changes.
-Studies show elevated inflammatory markers (CRP, IL-6, TNF-alpha) in PTSD patients, along with activated microglia and increased blood-brain barrier permeability.
-This inflammatory state impairs neuroplasticity and may prevent the brain from naturally recovering from trauma.
+Neuroinflammation is part of the picture.
+PTSD patients show elevated inflammatory markers (CRP, IL-6, TNF-alpha), activated microglia, and increased blood-brain barrier permeability.
+This inflammatory state impairs neuroplasticity and may hinder natural recovery from trauma (Pitman et al., 2012).

-Anti-inflammatory Modulates NF-kB, activates Nrf2, reduces pro-inflammatory cytokines Neuroinflammation is elevated in PTSD Established for ozone (not tested in PTSD)
+Anti-inflammatory Modulates NF-kB, activates Nrf2, lowers pro-inflammatory cytokines Neuroinflammation is elevated in PTSD Established for ozone, not tested in PTSD

-Improved oxygenation Increases oxygen delivery to tissues via 2,3-DPG Brain hypoperfusion observed in PTSD Established for ozone (not tested in PTSD)
+Improved oxygenation Increases oxygen delivery to tissue via 2,3-DPG Brain hypoperfusion is observed in PTSD Established for ozone, not tested in PTSD

 Oxidative preconditioning Trains antioxidant systems to handle oxidative stress Oxidative stress contributes to neuronal damage in PTSD Preclinical only